 Maslow: “peak-experiences” make self-actualisation grow

 TM research has shown that this vision on self-actualisation is completely outdated.
-Just as intelligence can continue to grow after adolescence when we continue to develop our brain potential, so can self-actualisation continue to grow when we continuously come back to that experience of our true selves.
+Just like intelligence can continue to grow after adolescence when we continue to develop our brain potential, so can self-actualisation continue to grow when we continuously come back to that experience of our true selves.
 Transcending does both.
 This was something explained by Maslow himself.
 He said that the experience of so-called “peak experiences” can lead to systematic growth of higher self-actualisation, independent of age.
 These peak experiences would occur occasionally for some people, but there was no method for reaching these experiences in a systematic way.
 Well, descriptions of these “peak experiences” show a clear correlation with descriptions of the experience of transcending.

 So with Maharishi’s simple rediscovery of what we call real meditation, the method to induce these experiences at will does exist.
 It comes therefore as no surprise that Transcendental Meditation has an obvious effect on the growth of self-actualisation.